colehansen28/Drone_website/README.md

 Company service website created with BootStap
 # About the website
 - Fully responsive
--clickable contact information that calls on mobile and opens email
+- clickable contact information that calls on mobile and opens email
 # What I learned
-  -Fundamentals of BootStap
+ - Fundamentals of BootStap
-  -Better Understanding of media queries
+ - Better Understanding of media queries